48 Hours in Ljubljana: The perfect getaway for history and nature lovers

 Many activities (and some of our most treasured experiences) are free or cost very little.
 On our journeys, we have

-• Visited many museums free of charge (including the Colosseum and Forum in Rome, Italy which is free on the first Sunday of the month)
+• Visited many museums free of charge (including the Colosseum and Forum in Rome which are free on the first Sunday of the month)

-• Joined Al Green’s Baptist Church Service in Memphis to experience local community life (rather than pay the exorbitant entry fees at nearby Graceland)
+• Joined Al Green’s Baptist Church Service in Memphis (rather than pay the exorbitant entry fees at nearby Graceland)

-• Attended free guided walking tours through Buenos Aires and Merida (you pay a tip at the end based on your budget and how much you liked the tour) and a free guided walking tour as part of Auckland Heritage Festival (which even included coffee and scones afterwards)
+• Attended free guided walking tours around the world (you pay a tip at the end based on your budget and how much you liked the tour)

 • Did countless self-guided walks and used public transport to get to know a city